Royal Caribbean Cruises (RCL) Q2 2017 Results - Earnings Call Transcript

 We don't do it only when it's painless or convenient.
 We maintain the program even when it hurts, and sometimes we have to let cabins sail empty.
 That goes against every one of our instincts, but the focus and the discipline have proven their value.

 Ironically, the program has been so successful that we're now expecting to achieve a record load factor this year.
-That, in turn, causes slightly higher operating cost per lower berth, but obviously the bottom line impact is very positive.
+That, in turn, causes slightly higher operating costs per lower berth, but obviously the bottom line impact is very positive.

 Now, since we last spoke, there have been several other developments, which I'd like to touch on today.
 First, we announced the deployment of the first Quantum Ultra sailing in China in 2019.
 With the Quantum class of ships, we're giving the most technologically-advanced hardware to a market that is very digitally focused.
 This move is a continuation of our strategy to have premium hardware in China.
-And that strategy is one that's enabled us to gain and to hold a leadership position in the eyes of the Chinese consumers, such that today, Quantum is essentially synonymous with cruising in China.
+And that strategy is what has enabled us to gain and to hold a leadership position in the eyes of the Chinese consumers, such that today, Quantum is essentially synonymous with cruising in China.

 It's hard to believe, but we've now been operating there for almost 10 years.
 There's been a tremendous growth during this period of time, and we're finding that China is starting to behave more like a typical market.
 Most markets have ups and downs, and we've seen both in China.